zalando/skipper/docs/kubernetes/ingress-usage.md

 ClusterIP | yes | ---
 NodePort | yes | ---
 ExternalName | no, [related issue](https://github.com/zalando/skipper/issues/549) | [use deployment with routestring](../dataclients/route-string/#proxy-to-a-given-url)
-LoadBalancer | no | it should not, because kubernetes cloud-controller-manager will maintain it
+LoadBalancer | no | it should not, because Kubernetes cloud-controller-manager will maintain it

 # Basics